Symplectic embeddings from concave toric domains into convex ones: Introduction

 Here is an example of how one can use Theorem~\ref{thm:maintheorem}:

 \begin{example} Let $X_{\Omega_1}$ be an ellipsoid and let $X_{\Omega_2}$ be the convex toric domain associated to a closed symplectic toric four-manifold $X$.
 This means that $\Omega_2$ is a Delzant polygon for $X$ (note that any Delzant polygon is affine equivalent to a polygon $\Omega_2$ which is convex in the sense of Definition~\ref{def:convex}).
 Then $X$ contains the convex toric domain $X_{\Omega_2}$, so Theorem~\ref{thm:maintheorem} can be used to construct embeddings of ellipsoids into $X$.
-In fact, it is relatively straightforward to see that an ellipsoid embeds into $X$ if and only if it embeds into $X_{\Omega_2}$.
+In fact, it is shown in \cite{cghmp} that an ellipsoid embeds into $X$ if and only if it embeds into $X_{\Omega_2}$.
 Thus, Theorem~\ref{thm:maintheorem} can be used to understand exactly when an ellipsoid embeds into a closed symplectic toric four-manifold.
-This is studied in \cite{cghmp}. \end{example}
+This is studied in \cite{cghmp}, and the stabilized version of this embedding problem (as in \cite{cghi, cgm}) could be interesting to study as well. \end{example}

 More examples are given in \S\ref{sec:examples}.